christinabrgs/taskhub/README.md

 Jest & SuperTest is configured for unit and integration testing.

-Update: 11.03 you can now run tests with "npm run dev"
+Update: 11.03 you can now run tests with "npm run test"

 ### API Testing Script